 The Anaphylaxis UK recognises the need to ensure the welfare and safety of all children.
 This policy should be read in conjunction with our safeguarding policy, procedures and code of behaviour for all trustees, employees and volunteers.

-The Campaign may, from time to time, wish to record the charity’s work/projects involving children.
+Anaphylaxis UK may, from time to time, wish to record the charity’s work/projects involving children.
 Such images may be used for fundraising purposes and for general publicity purposes including in the charity’s printed publications, presentations, on its website and in the media.

-The Campaign will take all steps to ensure that any images taken are used solely for the purposes that they are intended.
+Anaphylaxis UK will take all steps to ensure that any images taken are used solely for the purposes that they are intended.
 If you become aware that these images are being used inappropriately you should inform the Business Manager or Volunteer Co-ordinator immediately.

-The Campaign will not permit photographs, video or other images of children and young people to be taken without the consent of their parents/carers and the child.
+Anaphylaxis UK will not permit photographs, video or other images of children and young people to be taken without the consent of their parents/carers and the child.